harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/container-step.md

 ---
-title: Run a Docker container in a CD stage
+title: Container step
-description: Bring your own container and let Harness orchestrate it.
+description: Run a Docker container in a CD stage.
 sidebar_position: 7
 ---